 - How to practice:

 1. Read daily.
 Make it a cozy, special time.
-You don't have to finish the book; follow their lead.
+You don't have to finish the book, follow the child’s lead.

 2. Create a 'word jar.'
-Every time you learn a fun new word, write it down and put it in a jar to review later.
+Every time the child learns a fun new word, write it down and put it in a jar to review later.

 3. Make it a game.
 Use a preschool workbook not as a test, but as a fun treasure hunt for letters and sounds.